 Internet Security Association and Key Management Protocol (ISAKMP)

-Internet Security Association and Key Management Protocol (ISAKMP) is a framework for establishing security associations (SAs) and performing key exchange in a secure manner.
-SAS are agreements between two devices that define how they will communicate securely.
-Key exchange refers to the process of exchanging keys or other cryptographic material that is used to secure communication.
+The Internet Security Association and Key Management Protocol (ISAKMP) is a framework for establishing security associations (SAs) and performing key exchange in a secure manner.
+Security associations are agreements between two devices that define how they will communicate securely, while key exchange refers to the process of sharing cryptographic material needed to secure communication.

-ISAKMP is a protocol that defines the structure and format of messages used to establish and maintain SAs.
-It does not specify the actual cryptographic algorithms or keys that are used.
-Instead, it provides a framework for negotiating these details and for establishing a secure channel between two devices.
+ISAKMP defines the structure and format of messages used to establish and maintain SAs but does not specify the actual cryptographic algorithms or keys.
+Instead, it provides a framework for negotiating these details and establishing a secure channel between devices.

-ISAKMP is used in conjunction with other protocols, such as the Internet Key Exchange (IKE) protocol, which is used to negotiate and establish SAs.
-ISAKMP and IKE are commonly used to establish secure Virtual Private Network (VPN) connections, which allow devices to communicate securely over the internet.
+ISAKMP is commonly used in conjunction with the Internet Key Exchange (IKE) protocol to negotiate and establish SAs.
+Together, ISAKMP and IKE are widely used to establish secure Virtual Private Network (VPN) connections, enabling devices to communicate securely over the internet.

-• Encryption algorithm − This is the algorithm that will be used to encrypt the data that is transmitted between the two devices.
+• Encryption algorithm Defines the algorithm used to encrypt transmitted data.
 Common choices include AES (Advanced Encryption Standard) and 3DES (Triple DES).

 IKE Mode Configuration